Axis of evil: David Frum

-In his book Frum relates that the more he compared the Axis powers of World War II to modern "terror states", the more similarities he saw.
+In his book, Frum wrote that the more he compared the Axis powers of World War II to modern "terror states", the more similarities he saw between them.
 "The Axis powers disliked and distrusted one another", Frum writes.
 "Had the Axis somehow won the war, its members would quickly have turned on one another."
-Iran, Iraq, al-Qaeda, and Hezbollah, despite quarreling among themselves, "all resented power of the West and Israel, and they all despised the humane values of democracy."
+Iran, Iraq, al-Qaeda, and Hezbollah, despite quarreling among themselves, "all resented the power of the West and Israel, and all of them despised the humane values of democracy."
 There, Frum saw the connection: "Together, the terror states and the terror organizations formed an axis of hatred against the United States."

-Frum tells that he then sent off a memo with the above arguments and also cited some of the atrocities perpetrated by the Iraqi government.
+Frum wrote that he then sent off a memo with the above arguments and he also cited some of the atrocities perpetrated by the Iraqi government.
 He expected his words to be chopped apart and altered beyond recognition, as is the fate of much presidential speechwriting, but his words were ultimately read by Bush nearly verbatim, though Bush changed the term axis of hatred to axis of evil.
 North Korea was added to the list, he says, because it was attempting to develop nuclear weapons, had a history of reckless aggression, and "needed to feel a stronger hand".